Chris Madden Cartoons

 A stone age man using stones and a modern man using a phone

-Part of the idea behind the cartoon is that people haven’t changed much, despite the advanced of technology
+Part of the humor behind the cartoon is that people haven’t changed much, despite the advanced of technology

 How to obtain license to use cartoon